In addition to the funeral itselfwhatever form it takesa number of associated

 Do some comparison shopping.
 Cemetery plots are like real estate lots:

-it's all about location, location, location.
-You will find that there's
+Its all about location, location, location.
+You will find significant

-Buying a cemetery plot doesn't mean you'll own the land, just the right to
+Buying a cemetery plot doesnt mean you own the land, only the right to

 be buried there.
-So the cemetery can dictate how your family can use the space.
+The cemetery can dictate how your family can use the space.

 If you want to bury a second casket or urn of ashes, it will probably charge

-for a second internment.
-The cemetery will also likely

-limit the number
+for a second interment.
+The cemetery is also likely to limit the number

 of burials per plot.
 And most cemeteries have rules on what monuments can

-be used, what flowers (if any) can be planted, and how long the cemetery
+be placed, what flowers (if any) can be planted, and how long the cemetery

-waits until clearing items left at gravesites by visitors.
+waits before clearing away items left at gravesites.

 If you are considering purchasing cemetery property and services before

-Remember that if a death occurs before payments have been completed, the outstanding
+Remember that if a death occurs before payment is completed, the outstanding

-balance on the site, the interment charge, and the receptacle
+balance on the site, interment charge, and price of the receptacle for

-Consider the fact that you and your family members may not always live
+Insofar as you and your family members may not always live in your present

-As an alternative, consider creating your own special savings account for
+As an alternative, consider creating a special savings account for future

-Take note of the general appearance of a cemetery you are considering.
+Take note of the general appearance of any cemetery you are considering.

 Drive around and check the condition of the grounds.
 Are buildings and

-walls maintained well?
+walls well-maintained?
 Is the grass mowed and clipped around monuments

-Be aware that perpetual care of the cemetery does not always include maintenance
+Be aware that a cemeterys perpetual care does not always include maintenance

 of monuments and markers.
-Be sure that you understand exactly what will
+Make sure you understand exactly whats included

 When you talk to the sales representative:

-Check whether sites you are considering for two bodies are side by side
+Determine whether sites you are considering for two bodies are side by

 Ask whether you can bury cremated remains in the plot.

 Ask if the cemetery has a price list you can examine.
-Unlike funeral homes,
+While cemeteries,

-Check whether you are discussing an exact location or area within the cemetery
+Determine whether you are discussing an exact location or area within the

-Explore potential savings in buying a family plot or lawn crypts.
+Explore potential savings of buying a family plot or lawn crypts.

 or additional costs.
-For example, grave liners are not required
+For example, although grave liners are not required

-by law

-but are required by most cemeteries.
+by law, most cemeteries require them.
 Remember that vaults are more expensive